Learning nonlinear hybrid automata from input--output time-series data: HA Learning from Input--Output Trajectories

 \subsubsection{Segmentation of the Trajectories}

 The first step in our HA learning algorithm is segmentation.
 Each trajectory is divided into segments so that the dynamics in each segment are jump-free.
-We perform segmentation by identifying the change points---the points where the derivative discontinuously changes---along a trajectory; this step is an enhancement of the idea by Jin et al.~\cite{jin2021inferring}.
+We perform segmentation by identifying the change points---the points where the derivative discontinuously changes---along a trajectory.
+Our approach builds on Jin et al.'s ~\cite{jin2021inferring} method for learning switched dynamical systems, but we adapted and modified it to extend the approach for learning hybrid systems.

 \cref{algorithm:segmentation} outlines our segmentation algorithm.
 For simplicity, we present an algorithm for a single trajectory; this algorithm is applied to each trajectory obtained from the system.
 First, for each point in the trajectory, we estimate the derivative using forward and backward BDF ($\mathit{fwd}_i$ and $\mathit{bwd}_i$, respectively) and deem the point as a candidate of change points if $rd(\mathit{fwd}_i, \mathit{bwd}_i)$ exceeds the threshold.
 For example, among the three red circles in \cref{figure:illustration_segments}, we have $\mathit{fwd}_i \approx \mathit{bwd}_i$ for the one in \cref{figure:illustration_segments:not_candidate} and $rd(\mathit{fwd}_i, \mathit{bwd}_i) \gg 0$ for the others.
 Thus, the red circles in \cref{figure:illustration_segments:candidate_but_not_change,figure:illustration_segments:change} are the candidates of the change point.
 We remark that $\mathit{fwd}_i$ and $\mathit{bwd}_i$ are computed with the trajectory $\tau|_{\O}$ projected to the output variables, and our segmentation is not sensitive to the change in the input variables $\I$.